buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: Instantaneous

 You hurl a fiery spark at a creature or object within range.
 Make a ranged spell attack against the target.
 If you hit, the target takes 1d10 fire damage.
-A flammable object hit by this spell catches fire if it isn't being worn or carried.
+A flammable object hit by this spell catches fire if it isn' \*\*t being worn or carried.

-You can increase the spell's damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 2 Magic Points.
+You can increase the spell' \*\*s damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 2 Magic Points.
 You must also have taken Magic Adept a number of times equal to the power-ups you want to apply.

 **For each Magic Critical Success obtained** in the Magic Check, you hurl an additional spark.